What is Venofer?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, itching; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.
-Tell your caregivers right away if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Venofer: hives, rash, itching; feeling light-headed; difficulty breathing; swelling of your face, lips, tongue, or throat.

-feeling like you might pass out;
+low blood pressure - a light-headed feeling, like you might pass out; or

-Less serious Venofer side effects may include:
+Common Venofer side effects may include:

-nausea, vomiting, stomach pain;
+nausea, vomiting, diarrhea;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.